thuliteio/getdoks.org/content/docs/recipes/menus/index.md

     collapsibleSidebar = true
 ```

-You now have the option to let Doks __auto__ generate the section menu from the directory folder (tree) structure.
-No manual configuration needed and respects set weight.
+You have the option to let Doks __auto__ generate the section menu from the directory folder (tree) structure.
 Available for both the collapsibile section menu and the default one.

+### Set order

+#### Auto generated menus

+Set weight in the front matter of pages.

+#### Manual generated menus

+- For first level pages, set weight in the menu config file.
+- For lower level pages, set weight in the front matter of pages.

 ### Add to docs menu